You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 Figure \ref{fig:mobhide_methodology} provides a high-level view of the new \methodname{} workflow.
 The \textit{Privacy Detector} module (step 1) intercepts the network requests generated by the user apps and detects those referring to analytics services exploiting a list of well-known network hosts connected to analytics libraries and the heuristics described in Section \ref{sec:analytics-in-the-wild}.
 If the network request does not belong to an analytics library, the module transparently forwards it to the destination server (step 5).
-Otherwise, the \textit{Privacy Detector} stores the request in the Event Buffer module (step 2), sends the data within the request to the \textit{Data Anonymizer} (step 3), and updates the domain name in the Analytics Domain DB (step 4).
+Otherwise, the \textit{Privacy Detector} stores the request in the Event Buffer module (step 2), sends the data within the request to the \textit{Data Anonymizer} (step 3), and updates the domain name in the \textit{Analytics Domain DB} (step 4).
 The \textit{Data Anonymizer} is the core module of the \methodname{} methodology and it is responsible for the anonymization task.
 The complete procedure implemented in the \textit{Data Anonymizer} is described in Algorithm \ref{alg:pipeline-anonimization}.

-The algorithm takes as input the intercepted request (i.e, $currReq$), the privacy level chosen by the user (i.e., $currPL$), the minimum number of requests (i.e., $minLen$) for performing the DP anonymization, and the data stored in the event Buffer.
+The algorithm takes as input the intercepted request (i.e., $currReq$), the privacy level chosen by the user (i.e., $currPL$), the minimum number of requests (i.e., $minLen$) to carry out the DP anonymization, and the data stored in the event Buffer.
 For each request intercepted by the \textit{Privacy Detector}, the algorithm extracts the package name of the app (i.e., $appName$) and the destination server (i.e., $hostName$) (rows 1-2).
 Using these values, the algorithm extracts all requests between these two entities from the $event Buffer$ (row 3).

-Then, the module initializes the output list of anonymized requests (i.e., $anonymizedRequests$) (row 4) and the threshold value (i.e., $Threshold_{action}$) (row 5), used to determine the possible actions of the perturbation function $R$ (i.e., $Injection$, $Removing$ or $Replacing$ as defined in \cite{mobhide}).
+Then, the module initializes the output list of anonymized requests (i.e., $anonymizedRequests$) (row 4) and the threshold value (i.e., $Threshold_{action}$) (row 5), defined as: